Joseeph5/CryptoSwap/README.md

 ### Goal

-To create a functional crypto exchanger app, using up to date technologies and best practices in the field.
+To create a functional crypto exchange app, using up to date technologies and best practices in the field.

 ### Features